samaydhawale000/samaydhawale000/README.md

 # Hi there 👋 I am Samay Dhawale 👨‍💻

 ## About Me 🙋‍♂️
-A Full Stack Web Developer with expertise in HTML, CSS, JavaScript, and the MERN stack.
+A skilled Full Stack Web Developer with expertise in HTML, CSS, JavaScript, and the MERN stack.
 Problem-solving, exceptional UX/UI skills, and a passion for innovation.
 A valuable asset to projects with strong teamwork abilities.

 - LinkedIn : [https://www.linkedin.com/in/samay-dhawale-a7a793221/](https://www.linkedin.com/in/samay-dhawale-a7a793221/)
 - Email: samaydhawale1@gmail.com